HeliosLang/compiler/README.md

 }
 ```

-Direct explicit casting is also possible (a runtime error is thrown if the type doesn't match during downcasting).
+Direct explicit downcasting will also possible (a runtime error will be thrown if the type doesn't match).

 ```golang
 datum Datum = Datum::Submission{...}; // implicit upcasting
 sDatum Datum::Submission = Datum::Submission(datum); // explicit downcasting